We think this TV show stands out for:

 FAMILY MATTERS was launched in 1989 as a spin-off of Perfect Strangers and originally focused on the home life of Harriette Winslow (Jo Marie Payton) and her husband Carl (Reginald VelJohnson).
 The Winslows' nerdy next-door neighbor, Steve Urkel (Jaleel White), was introduced midway through the first season as a one-time character but quickly became the focus of the show.

 Is it any good?

-Families can talk about choosing friends based on character.
+Families can talk about choosing friends based on character, like the Winslows do on Family Matters.
 Why do the Winslows keep opening their door to Urkel if he's so irritating?
 Why do they forgive him for the trouble he seems to cause?
 What makes Urkel so odd, and what is good about him?
 How is he actually similar to the Winslows?
 Also, when he has the chance to turn himself into ultra-cool Stefan, why should he do it -- or not do it?
 What would you do (or not do) for a friend or for the person you love?

 Find more TV shows that help kids build character.

 Themes & Topics